MicrosoftDocs/visualstudio-docs/docs/profiling/saving-and-exporting-performance-tools-data.md

 #### To save an analyzed performance report from the Report view window

-1. Open the profiling data (.vsp) file in the Report view window.
+1. Open the profiling data (.*vsp*) file in the Report view window.

 2. (Optional) Apply a filter to the data.
-For more information, see [Performance Report View Filter](../profiling/performance-report-view-filter.md).
+For more information, see [Performance Report View filter](../profiling/performance-report-view-filter.md).

 3. Click **Save Analyzed** on the Report view window toolbar.